 Finmeccanica says will not incorporate loss-making unit

-MILAN (Reuters) - Italian aerospace and defense group Finmeccanica (SIFI.MI) said on Wednesday it will not incorporate its train-making AnsaldoBreda unit, denying media reports following the appointment of a new chief executive.
+MILAN, June 18 (Reuters) - Italian aerospace and defence group Finmeccanica said on Wednesday it will not incorporate its train-making AnsaldoBreda unit, denying media reports following the appointment of a new chief executive.

 Political interference and a series of corruption scandals have delayed the process, triggering a downgrade to junk of the company 3.3 billion euro ($4.5 billion) debt pile.

 In April the Italian government appointed Mauro Moretti, former head at state railways Ferrovie dello Stato, as chief executive in place of Alessandro Pansa.

 ($1 = 0.7368 Euros) (Reporting by Francesca Landini, editing by David Evans)